Teacher profiles

 Neelu Kaur

-As a social scientist, Neelu Kaur’s work is at the intersection of leadership development and wellness.
-Combining her background in organizational psychology, adult learning, Yoga, Mindfulness, and Ayurveda, she helps organizations, teams and individuals be more peaceful and purposeful.
+As an organizational psychologist and author, Neelu Kaur’s work is at the intersection of leadership development and wellness.
+Combining her background in organizational psychology, adult learning, yoga, mindfulness, and Ayurveda, she helps organizations, teams and individuals be more peaceful and purposeful.

-Her spiritual studies began in 2004 with Sri Sri Ravi Shankar and since then she has delved deep into the teachings of Yoga, Ayurveda, Meditation, Kaballah, and Mindfulness.
+Her spiritual studies began in 2004 with Sri Sri Ravi Shankar and since then she has delved deep into the teachings of yoga, Ayurveda, meditation, and mindfulness.
 As she continues to study, she continues to teach across the world.
-Neelu is honored and blessed to be a part of the Living Yoga Family.
+Neelu is honored and blessed to be a part of the Living Yoga family.

 Sabrina Lekaj